Breakfast Danish Crisps

 - 1/2 cup plus 6 tablespoons butter, softened, divided

 - 1-1/2 teaspoons grated lemon zest

 - 1 teaspoon salt

 - 3 teaspoons ground cinnamon

 - In a large bowl, dissolve yeast in warm water.
-Add the milk, 1/2 cup sugar, 1/2 cup butter, lemon peel, salt, mace, eggs and 2 cups flour; beat well.
+Add the milk, 1/2 cup sugar, 1/2 cup butter, lemon zest, salt, mace, eggs and 2 cups flour; beat well.
 Stir in enough remaining flour to form a soft dough.

-- Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 On a lightly floured surface, roll out dough into a large rectangle, about 1/4 in. thick.
 Spread with 2 tablespoons butter.
 Sprinkle with 1/3 cup sugar.
 Fold in half lengthwise; roll to 1/4-in. thickness.
 Spread with 2 tablespoons butter; sprinkle with 1/3 cup sugar.

 - Fold in half widthwise; roll to an 18x10-in. rectangle.
 Spread with remaining butter.
 Combine the cinnamon and remaining sugar; sprinkle half over dough to within 1/4 in. of edges.
 Roll up tightly, starting with a short side; pinch to seal.
 Cut into 1/2-in. slices.